JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

     mode::Bool # `true` for best response mode(RL agent's policy), `false` for  average policy mode(SL agent's policy).
 Only used in training. end
 ```

-Based on 2.1, the core of the `NFSPAgent` is customized behaviors on the specific stage:
+Based on our discussion in section 2.1, the core of the `NFSPAgent` is to customize its behavior in different stages:

 - PreEpisodeStage

-Here, `NFSPAgent` should set train mode based on the anticipatory dynamics\dcite{1406126} and delete the terminated state and dummy action if having gone through one episode before.
-Note that here deleting the terminated state and dummy action is necessary for the algo(see the [note](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/4e5d258798088b1c628401b6b9de18aa8cbb3ab3/src/ReinforcementLearningCore/src/policies/agents/agent.jl#L134)), otherwise may occur to have some unreliable samples.
+Here, the `NFSPAgent` should be set to the training mode based on the **anticipatory dynamics**.
+Besides, the **terminated state** and **dummy action** of the last episode must be removed at the beginning of each episode. (see the [note](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/4e5d258798088b1c628401b6b9de18aa8cbb3ab3/src/ReinforcementLearningCore/src/policies/agents/agent.jl#L134))
 ```Julia
 function (π::NFSPAgent)(stage::PreEpisodeStage, env::AbstractEnv, ::Any)
     # delete the terminal state and dummy action.